Super Metroid: Plot

 Samus Aran brings the last Metroid to the Ceres space colony for scientific study.
-Investigation of the specimen, a larva, reveals that its energy-producing abilities could actually be harnessed for the good of civilization.
+Investigation of the specimen, a larva, reveals that its energy-producing abilities could be harnessed for the good of civilization.
 Shortly after leaving, Samus receives a distress call alerting her to return to the colony immediately.
 She finds the scientists dead, and the Metroid larva stolen by Ridley, leader of the Space Pirates.
-Samus escapes from the colony during a self-destruct sequence and follows Ridley to the planet Zebes.
+Samus escapes during a self-destruct sequence and follows Ridley to the planet Zebes.
 She searches the planet for the Metroid and finds that the Pirates have rebuilt their base there.

-After defeating four bosses including Ridley in various regions of Zebes, Samus enters Tourian, the heart of the Pirates' base, and fights several Metroids that have somehow reproduced.
-A single Metroid that has grown to enormous size attacks and nearly destroys Samus, but relents at the last moment.
-It is the larva that was stolen from Ceres; because Samus was present at its birth on SR388, the Metroid has imprinted on Samus, recognizing her as its "mother".
+After defeating four bosses including Ridley in various regions of Zebes, Samus enters Tourian, the heart of the Pirates' base, and fights several Metroids that have reproduced.
+A Metroid that has grown to enormous size attacks and nearly destroys Samus, but relents at the last moment.
+It is the larva that was stolen from Ceres; because Samus was present at its hatching on SR388, the Metroid has imprinted on Samus, recognizing her as its "mother".

 Samus fights Mother Brain, a biomechanical creature that controls the Zebes systems.
-Mother Brain overpowers Samus and again she is nearly killed, but the Metroid larva intervenes, attacking Mother Brain and healing Samus, confirming the scientists' findings.
-Mother Brain kills the Metroid, but upon death, it gives Samus the Hyper Beam, a powerful weapon strong enough to kill Mother Brain.
+Mother Brain overpowers Samus, but the Metroid intervenes, crippling Mother Brain and healing Samus.
+Mother Brain rises again and kills the Metroid, but upon death, the Metroid gives Samus the Hyper Beam, a powerful weapon strong enough to kill Mother Brain.
 Samus escapes Zebes as it self-destructs.